 They were met with a human barricade of 2,500 soldiers surrounding the Pentagon.
 And soon enough, violence erupted when the more radical protestors clashed with US Marshals.
 The protest lasted for almost three days before order was restored.

 To further promote their pacifist cause, some in the hippie movement placed flowers in the barrels of the soldiers’ guns while others made daisy chains.
 Clearly, the recent words of activist Abbie Hoffman remained in their consciousness.
 In a May Workshop in Nonviolence magazine, he wrote: “The cry of ‘Flower Power’ echoes through the land.
 We shall not wilt.
 Let a thousand flowers bloom.”

 But by the mid-1970s, the hippie movement began to slow.
 After all, the United States was out of Vietnam, civil rights had at least formally been adopted in federal legislation, and, well, the yuppies had arrived.
 Young urban professionals who wanted to make a career for themselves began to occupy more national attention and thus the social libertarianism of the hippies took on a more symbolic role.

 More Videos About The Hippie Movement

-If you enjoyed this history of Hippies, be sure to see All That Is Interesting’s posts on the most iconic photos of the 1960s and life on hippie communes.
+If you enjoyed this history of hippies, be sure to see our other posts on the most iconic photos of the 1960s and life on hippie communes.
 Finally, check out some of the most incredible Woodstock photos that will transport you back to 1969.